nakul-chhimwal/Multi-Label-Classifier-for-Degenerative-Spine-Conditions/README.md

 Current manual diagnosis methods are time-consuming, prone to subjective interpretation, and require expert knowledge.

-This project focuses on developing a multi-label classifier to identify and classify degenerative spine conditions from MRI scans.
+This project focuses on developing a multi-label classifier using Pytorch and pre-trained EfficientNetV2 model to identify and classify degenerative spine conditions from MRI scans.

 Conditions such as foraminal narrowing, subarticular stenosis, and canal stenosis will be identified, withseverity labeled as normal/mild, moderate, or severe across the five lumbar spine levels (L1-L5).